GippsAero: History

 The European Aviation Safety Agency (EASA) certified the GA8 Airvan in 2005.
 The Gippsland Aeronautics Airvan airframe #100 was rolled out in September of the following year.
 The completion of 100 Airvans was considered to be a significant milestone in Australian aircraft manufacturing.
 At least three other manufacturers of Australian civil aircraft have built more than 100 aircraft in the post-WW2 era, the others being the Transavia PL-12 Airtruk (118), the Victa Airtourer (168) and the Government Aircraft Factories (GAF) with 170 twin-engined N22 & N24 Nomads.
 By February 2007, Gippsland Aeronautics had built 110 GA8 Airvans and 50 GA200 Fatmans.

-In December 2009, Mahindra Aerospace Pvt.
-Ltd. (MAPL), belonging to Mahindra Group of India, bought a 75.1% majority stake in the company.
+In December 2009, Mahindra Aerospace bought a 75.1% majority stake in the company.

+In March 2011, at the 2011 Australian International Airshow, GippsAero announced the GA10.
+Development from the 8-seat GA8 Airvan piston-engined aircraft, the GA10 design has been stretched and re-engined with a turboprop engine to increase seating and payload capacity.
 In May 2012, the GA10 had its first flight.
+The GA10 ready for service date was originally forecast as March 2013, however this was subsequently delayed to 2014,.

-In August 2020, GippsAero announced that it was halting production of the Airvan and restructuring the company to concentrate on providing support to existing operators of GippsAero aircraft.
-It was reported that Mahindra Aerospace had put GippsAero up for sale.
+In August 2020, GippsAero announced that it was halting production of the Airvan due to poor sales and would be restructuring to concentrate on providing support to existing operators of GippsAero aircraft.
+It was reported that Mahindra Aerospace had put GippsAero up for sale and would shut down the company unless a buyer could be found.
+Mahindra's 2021 Board Report indicated that GippsAero Pty Ltd had been converted into a spares and support organisation.

-In November 2023, George Morgan announced that he had fully purchased GippsAero back from Mahindra Aerospace and was now the company's sole owner.
+In November 2023, George Morgan announced that he had purchased GippsAero from Mahindra Aerospace and was now the company's sole owner.

 On 26 October 2024, George Morgan and Peter Furlong were inducted into the Australian Aviation Hall of Fame for their contributions to Aviation in Australia and around the world.

+In June 2025, production recommenced of complete aircraft manufacturing with the GA8 Airvan, making GippsAero the only manufacturer of commercial aircraft in Australia.
+New-build Airvans should be operational in 2026.